 4.2.1 National Planning Policy Framework

-Launched in 2012 this relatively short document provides a system of guidance for local authorities on spatial planning.
+Revised in 2019 this relatively short document provides a system of guidance for local authorities on spatial planning.
 In this way it is a success that geodiversity is mentioned, albeit briefly.
-The three areas geodiversity considered are:
+The areas in which geodiversity is considered are: